If you find that the default file format for your iPhone’s photos is HEIC and you wanted JPG instead, here’s how to change it back.

 HEIC vs. JPG

 Back in iOS 11, Apple introduced the HEIC file format for iPhone photos.
 Among other advantages, it’s more efficient when it comes to file size.

 You might not have noticed a default switch in iOS 11 back then because if you emailed the photos, iOS converts them to JPG for compatibility.
 And of course, iOS knows how to display HEIC files in the Photos app.
 But, in some cases, along the way, even if the default was JPG the default may have changed again from JPG to HEIC during an iOS update.

-The other day, I noticed that my default was HEIC, and I needed it to be JPG, so I had to remind myself how to do it.
+That happened to me.
+I noticed that my new default was HEIC, and I needed it to be JPG, so I had to remind myself how to do it.
 It’s simple.

 - Go to iOS Settings and swipe down to Camera.
 It’s buried in the 6th block, the one that has Music at the top.

 - Tap Formats

 - Tap Most Compatible to set the default photo format to JPG.
 See the screenshot.

 1. All this applies to the iPad as well.

 2. Your iPhone will still always save screenshots in the PNG format.
 There’s a technical reason for this.
 See: “Why Your iPhone Uses PNG for Screen Shots and JPG for Photos.“